 What is the England Coast Path?

 The England Coast Path will be a new National Trail all around England's coast.
 It's opening in sections and will be complete in 2020.
 When it is complete it will be be one of the longest coastal walking routes in the world.
 You can see a map showing progress here.

-There is a similar initiative in Wales, you can find out more on the Wales Coast Path website.
+There is also a Wales Coast Path - you can find out about that on the Wales Coast Path website.
 The Wales Coast Path isn't a National Trail.

 England’s coastline is spectacularly beautiful, rich in wildlife and hugely popular.